oscarrep/Available-Licences/README.md

 Rights granted to copyright owners are limited.
 Under specific circumstances, anyone can use a work without getting the copyright owner’s permission or paying to use it.
 As long as this usage stays within the limits of fair use.
 Fair use is a defense against a claim of copyright infringement.
 Any copying of a copyrighted material done for a transformative purpose, such as commentary, criticism, parody, education or research could be qualified as fair use.

+### Copyright vs. patent

+Patents are the opposite of copyright, where copyright protects tangible mediums of expressions and offers a relatively weak protection for a long period of time, patents protect the ideas themselves and provide a very strong protection for a relatively short period of time.

+Patents are awarded to new inventions and non-obvious improvements, which would include lots of things that can save development time.
+They also allow the owner to keep others from making, using, selling, exporting or importing components to be assembled into an infringing device.
+This protection usually lasts for 20 years from the moment of filing.

+To obtain a patent the creator must fill a claim explaining what the invention does and how it works.
+It‘s an extremely long, complex and expensive process to go through, so it is highly recommended to hire a patent attorney.

 ## And trademark?

 According to the [United States Patent and Trademark Office (USPTO)](https://www.uspto.gov/trademarks-getting-started/trademark-basics/trademark-patent-or-copyright), a **trademark** is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
 A **service mark** is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.
 Some examples include brand names, slogans, and logos.
 The term "trademark" is often used in a general sense to refer to both trademarks and service marks.